wesleycamargo/azure-docs.pt-br/articles/cost-management/connect-aws-account.md

 A conta do AWS aparece na lista de contas.
 O **Status da Conta** deverá ter um símbolo de marca de seleção verde.

-O Gerenciamento de Custos começa coletando dados e relatórios de preenchimento.
+O Cloudyn começa coletando dados e populando relatórios.
 Em seguida, [habilite a cobrança do AWS detalhada](#enable-detailed-aws-billing).

 ## <a name="enable-detailed-aws-billing"></a>Habilitar a cobrança do AWS detalhada